-These jobs are perfect not just for those who have been employed in the travel industry and have just retired, but also for anyone looking for a change in career.
+These jobs are perfect not just for those who have been employed in the travel industry and have just retired, but also for anyone looking for a career change.

-And like most work-from-home jobs, they don’t discriminate applicants on the basis of age, gender, race or disability.
+And like most work-from-home jobs, they don’t discriminate against applicants on the basis of age, gender, race, or disability.

 Types of Home-based Jobs from Airlines

-Work from home airline jobs are mostly divided into three categories:
+Work-from-home airline jobs are mostly divided into four categories:

-- Reservation Agents – This type of job can be chat-based, email-based, phone-based or all of the above, depending on positions needed by the airline.
-With airline reservation jobs from home, you are representing the airline company in the comforts of your own home and entertaining incoming inquiries of would-be customers looking for travel options.
+- Reservations Agents – This type of job can be chat-based, email-based, phone-based, or all of the above, depending on positions needed by the airline.
+With airline reservation jobs from home, you are representing the airline company in the comfort of your own home and entertaining incoming inquiries of would-be customers looking for travel options.

 - Customer Support – Those who handle customer requests (changes in flight details, cancelation, etc.) and complaints fall under this category.

-- Sales and marketing – Airline jobs from home are not just exclusive to support duties.
-If you are knowledgeable with sales and marketing, you can also join promotion campaigns of airlines and bring in ticket sales.
+- Sales and Marketing – Airline jobs from home are not just exclusive to support duties.
+If you are knowledgeable about sales and marketing, you can also join promotion campaigns of airlines and bring in ticket sales.

-These jobs have different requirements, salary, and job description depending on the airline company.
+These jobs have different requirements, salaries, and job descriptions depending on the airline company.

 All of these jobs are open to bilinguals, who are usually offered higher rates.

-6 Companies with Work from Home Airline Jobs
+20 Companies Offering Work From Home Airline Jobs

 The following companies offer work from home airline jobs throughout the year.

-NOTE: If you don’t find any openings now, don’t be discouraged.
-Bookmark the websites and keep up-to-date with their career pages
+If you don’t find any openings now, don’t be discouraged.
+Bookmark the websites and check back when you can.

-This company doesn’t publish work from home reservation agent positions, but if you land a job as an agent, you’ll be given an option to work from home.
+This company doesn’t publish work-from-home reservations agent positions, but if you land a job as an agent, you’ll be given an option to work from home.

-The caveat is that you’d have to be residing within 100 miles of their call center in Kent, Washington or Boston, Massachusetts, so you can attend additional training when needed.
+The caveat is that you’d have to be residing within 100 miles of their call center in Kent, WA or Boston, MA, so you can attend additional training when needed.

 In addition, past home-based Alaska Airlines agents complain about being micromanaged once they transfer switch to working remotely.